The short statured troublemaker.

 Before long, she noticed that she’d walked into a residential area, which pleased her as she was more used to such environments.
 Surely she’d manage to sneak into someone’s garden and find a shed to hide in.
 Some protection from the harsh elements.

 This continued for a few nights, a process of finding shelter and stealing nourishment, quick and agile just like the cat people often are.
 One day, she found a row of houses that were ready to be demolished.
 However, the demolition notices on all the doors were awfully outdated.
 Perhaps something had come up and people hadn’t bothered to look further into it yet?
 Either way, she deemed it safe enough for her to shack in.

 Finally, a place where she could stay.
 While she no longer had to move around all the time, it was only a temporary location at best, but at least she could practice her pickpocketing and take a little more time to shoplift without being caught.
 Her small frame was ideal for escaping the few times in which she’d been caught, using her natural flexibility to use hiding spots or take shortcuts a grown adult couldn’t.

-But the cold weather was creeping up on her, and she still hadn’t seen any missing posters about her.
+But the cold weather was creeping up on her, and she still hadn’t seen any headlines about a missing child.
 Nothing indicating that she was being missed.
 She felt bad.
 She smelled bad and hadn’t had a satisfying meal for quite a while.
 With no electricity or running water, all she could do in her safe location was think and think, and with extended thought came regret.